 – Overnight Tour – $370

 If your group has 5 people or more ask for our discounted prices

 – Local porter 25lb $45 each

 – Experienced guide/s – The amount of guides depends on the size of the group.

-– Comfortable transport to and from your hotel in Antigua Guatemala.
+– Comfortable private transport to and from your hotel in Antigua Guatemala.

 – Entrance fees.